SimonHegele/UTRpy/README.md

 Protein ortholog-based gene prediction enables the transfer of detailed gene structure and functional annotations across species by leveraging evolutionary conservation.
 However, genome annotations from such methods lack UTRs.
 UTRpy supplements these by using exons from reference based transcriptome assemblies.

 The decision if in a pair of exons the exon from the transcriptome assembly (exon_ta) is<br>
-an UTR-extension for the exon from the gene prediction (exon_gp) is based on the following criteria:
+an UTR-extension for the exon from the gene prediction (exon_gp) and its corresponding transcript (tran_gp) is based on the following criteria:
 1. The length of exon_ta does not exceed a certain limit
 2. Their strand information must match (More details in the Parameters section)
 3. Exon_ta and exon_gp have either shared start or end positions